 73 Herculis is a variable hypergiant star in the constellation of Hercules.

 73 Herculis visual magnitude is 5.74.
-Because of its reltive faintness, 73 Herculis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 73 Herculis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 73 Herculis

 73 Herculis is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 73 Herculis are provided in the following table:

 The simplified sky map below shows the position of 73 Herculis in the sky:

 Visibility of 73 Herculis from your location

 Today's 73 Herculis rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of 73 Herculis from the Sun and relative movement

 73 Herculis is distant 139.50 light years from the Sun and it is moving towards the Sun at the speed of 20 kilometers per second.